Hartsville, South Carolina: 1968 Hartsville two-car collision

 At approximately 11:30 PM on Saturday, December 21, 1968, three young men were travelling northbound along South Carolina Highway 151 in a 1964 model car when as they were attempting to negotiate a "blind" curve, their vehicle suddenly merged into the opposite lane, causing a head-on collision with a 1965 model car that was driving southbound carrying five other young men.
 While seven of the eight victims were pronounced dead at the scene of the accident, a 17-year-old boy was the only survivor despite being severely injured.
-The county's worst auto accident in its history sent shockwaves across South Carolina and across the country.
+The county's worst vehicular accident in its history sent shockwaves across South Carolina and across the country.

 In an investigation made and concluded by the Darlington County Police Department, the primary cause of the accident was the driver's failure of judgement via speeding and failing to negotiate a curve.

 List of mayors of Hartsville, South Carolina

-Hartsville's first Mayor was Wiley Kelly "W. K." Bell, sworn in in 1892 just after the City was chartered.
+Hartsville's first Mayor was Wiley Kelly "W. K." Bell, sworn in during 1892 just after the City was chartered.
 He served a partial term before being proceeded by Major James Lide Coker.